-The spread of coronavirus is hurting the global technology industry, with companies shutting down stores and offices, trying to limit travel, and bracing to an optimised global supply chain for disruptions.
+The spread of coronavirus is hurting the global technology industry, with companies shutting down stores and offices, trying to limit travel, and bracing to an optimized global supply chain for disruptions.
 The illness is beginning to affect the latest Samsung smartphone.

 Just weeks after the Galaxy Z Flip was released, the Korean tech giant shuttered a factory in South Korea over the weekend, making the clamshell-like device.
 The plants in Gumi City, South Korea, was closed after a wireless division employee who is responsible for producing smartphones tested positive for the pneumonia-like disease.